rishabhSinghMckinley/DIDSmartContracts/README.md

 # DIDSmartContracts

-The code can be found in the Developement branch
+The developement of the project can be found in the features branches